 Technical mountain singletrack, family nature rides along the Carson River, urban bike paths, and big-mile road rides, Carson City has trails and rides for everyone.
 Here’s a sampling of what our area has to offer.

-Ash Canyon provides the best riding in Carson City.
-Smooth, fast singletrack, and spectacular views of the valley below.
-Although there is a lot of climbing on most of the trails, the trails are smooth and designed for all riders.
+Ash Canyon provides some of the best mountain biking in Carson City, with some of its trails even part of the Epic Rides Carson City Off-Road racecourse.
+Smooth, fast singletrack, and spectacular views of the valley below reward climbing efforts.
 The trails are a stacked loop system, and can be ridden in either direction.
 This provides lots of options and mileage in a small area.
-This is getting to be a pretty popular area, so be on the lookout for all trail users: bikers, hikers, and equestrians.
+Due to its popularity, be on the lookout for all trail users: bikers, hikers, and equestrians.

 Map in PDF format HERE.

 The best way to get to the trails in Ash Canyon is off the V&T bike path which connects Ash Canyon Road to Combs Canyon Road.
 If you’re looking for a trailhead with off street parking, Foothill Drive off Winnie Lane is a good place.
 Foothill Drive is little more than a short dirt road, but provides a great place to meetup off the road, and has ample parking.
 MAP HERE.

 To begin your ascent up the canyon, look for the Jackrabbit Trail along the south edge of Vicee Canyon (the big sand wash just south of the college).